CS-LNU-Learning-Objects/client-side-javascript/examination/01/README.md

 ## Preperation
 1. Do the excercises at A and B level. (at least)
 2. Read the chapters in the book for this part.
-3. Make sure Virtual Box and Vagrant are installed on your computer.
+3. Make sure Node and NPM is installed on your computer.
 4. Use Git to clone down your examination-repo.
 It should be something like
   ```
      git clone https://github.com/[COURSECODE]/[USERNAME]-examination-2.git